-- TMA Trucks
+- TMA Truck

 A TMA truck, or truck mounted attenuator truck, is a safety truck that is placed strategically in a highway work zone to protect workers from errant vehicles in oncoming traffic.
 The truck has an impact attenuator, or crash cushion, that absorbs the kinetic energy of the colliding vehicle.
 This type of work zone safety vehicle that is used as a protective barrier may also be referred to as: safety truck, crash truck, scorpion truck, impact attenuator truck, cushion truck, bumper truck, hero truck, or traffic control truck.